 Data is organized into domains as the governance body and can be structured by how the business unit uses and needs the data rather than how an application dictates.

 Data and domains can be owned by different business units so domain experts can own and maintain their own data.

 Who has access to what data can be controlled at every layer by the data owners.

 Data owners can enable change approvals and track those changes throughout the process.

 Data is organized by domains and control is directly on the data.
-It’s truly data access at your fingertips, with full governance and controls at the data, not the application level.
+It’s truly data access at your fingertips, with full governance and controls at the data level, not the application level.

-In an altruistic vision of the future with a dataware model, whether you have 500 applications or 5 million applications the number of silos and integrations remain at 0.
+In an altruistic vision of the future with a data collaboration model, whether you have 500 applications or 5 million applications the number of silos and integrations remains at 0.
 The reality is that you can get there iteratively project by project by replacing data silos with a mesh-based approach to the structure and access of the data.

 Watch more on data collaboration